|Luxury Rating:||3.8 / 5|

 - The Hotel Collection credit – The Hotel Collection is a selection of high-end hotels hand-picked by American Express.
 When you book at least a two-night stay through The Hotel Collection, not only will you get a free room upgrade (if available), but you’ll also get a $100 hotel credit to spend on qualifying dining, spa and resort activities.
 Experience credit varies by property.

 - “Pay It Plan It®” – This flexible financing option lets you pay off small purchase amounts (under $100) right away and split larger purchases (over $100) into a custom monthly payment plan for a fixed fee.
 American Express cards are not accepted as widely abroad as they are in the U.S. Payment plans can last from three to 24 months.
 Eligibility for the program is based on your account and credit history

 - Extended warranty – On eligible warranties of five years or less, you can extend the original manufacturer’s warranty an extra year.

-- Purchase protection – For eligible purchases made with your Gold card, you can be covered up to $10,000 per claim ($50,000 max per year) in the case of damage or theft.
+- Purchase protection – For eligible purchases made with your Gold card, Amex covers up to $10,000 per claim ($50,000 max per year) in the case of damage or theft.

 If you are a frequent traveler, the travel credits and benefits that come with the American Express Gold card are very appealing.
 For more luxury travelers, however, American Express offers a card that is even more packed with plush perks.
 The Platinum Card® from American Express comes with a steep $695 annual fee, but it is loaded with travel benefits that make it a great choice for travelers who value luxury perks like lounge access, entertainment credits and other convenient benefits.

 See related: Amex Gold vs. Amex Platinum